The Weekend Is Over, And Markets Are Getting Slammed

-Markets are selling off early in the Asian trading session.Japan’s Nikkei is down 1.0%.
+Markets in Asia are tanking early in the trading session.Japan’s Nikkei is down 1.2%.

 Business Insider Emails & Alerts